Homological stability for automorphism groups: Stability with twisted coefficients

 We will prove Theorem \ref{twistrange} by double induction on the degree $r$ of the coefficient system and the homological degree $i$.
 The case $r=-1$ and arbitrary $i$ is trivial, as is the case $i=-1$ and arbitrary $r$.
 These form the start of the induction.

-\begin{rem} The case $r=0=N$ may be deduced from a slight generalisation of Theorems~\ref{stabthm} and \ref{abstabthm}, the case of stability with constant and abelian coefficients, using Remark~\ref{deg0rem}.
+\begin{rem} The case $r=0=N$ may be deduced from a slight generalisation of Theorems~\ref{stabthm} and \ref{abstabthm}, the case of stability with constant and abelian coefficients, using Remark~\ref{deg0rem}, which explains how to adapt the proof to degree 0 coefficient systems which are not necessarily constant functors.
 The case $r=0$ and arbitrary $N$ can also be obtained in this way by replacing a coefficient system $F$ which has degree 0 at $N$ by the coefficient system $\widetilde{F}$ defined by

 with the action of $G_n$ on $F(X^{\op N})$ induced by the upper suspension $G_n\to G_N$.